COVID-19

 12.7 No vote - deemed negative

-Notwithstanding the provisions of section 12.6 of this by-law, every member who is not recused from voting by reason of a declared conflict of interest, shall be deemed to be voting against the motion if he/she declines or abstains from voting.
+Notwithstanding the provisions of section 12.6 of this by-law, every member who is not recused from voting by reason of a declared conflict of interest, shall be deemed to be voting against the motion if they decline or abstain from voting.

 12.8 Secret voting - on motion - prohibited